robertvunabandi/guide-on-mitopenid/README.md

 The code provided in this guide is a skeleton code for an app (similar to [Catbook](https://github.com/mit6148-workshops/catbook)) with server-side material located in `./src` and client-side material located in `./public`.

-If you would like to simply integrate MIT OpenID into your app without following this skeleton, skip over to that [section](#integrate-mit-openid-from-an-existing-source-code).
+If you would like to simply integrate MIT OpenID into your app without following this skeleton, skip over to that the section on [**INTEGRATE `MIT OpenID` FROM AN EXISTING SOURCE CODE**](#integrate-mit-openid-from-an-existing-source-code).

 This guide assumes that you are MIT affiliated.
 You will not be able to log into [oidc.mit.edu](https://oidc.mit.edu/) otherwise.
 It also assumes you are using `NodeJS` as an engine and running your server with `ExpressJS`.
 It also assumes that you are using a MongoDB database.